Research Data Strategy

 - FAIRsFAIR – Fostering Fair Data Practice in Europe

 Our Implementation task contributes to enable the identified best practice via the development of tools, workflows and practical solutions for researchers and their data.
-This includes the use of Electronic Lab Notebooks, (TRUSTworthy) Digital Data Repositories and general aspects of data publication.
+This includes the use of Electronic Lab Notebooks from September 2021, (TRUSTworthy) Digital Data Repositories and general aspects of data publication.

 - “The TRUST Principles for digital repositories”, publication in Scientific Data, 2020, DOI: 10.1038/s41597-020-0486-7